Travel Report Zimbabwe and Botswana (May 2018)

 Day 13: We wake up at 05:30am.
 It is much cooler than usual and getting up is difficult.
 Nevertheless, we manage to catch ourselves at the campfire for breakfast and at 06:30am we start the first drive of the day.
 Right at the beginning a spotted hyena and a short time later a leopard.

-Day 15: Departure.
-One last game drive and we see one of the male lions, because this time we drive directly to the Moremi Reserve.
+Day 15: One last game drive and we see one of the male lions, because this time we drive directly into the Moremi Reserve.
 This is really a highlight to say goodbye.

-Back in the lodge it’s time to pack again, take a shower, have breakfast and leave for the airstrip at 11:15 am, to our last bus pilot to Maun.
+Back in the lodge it’s time to pack and leave for the airstrip to our last flight to Maun.
 The waiting hall for the departure to Johannesburg is a bit adventurous.
-At 2pm our flight takes off.
 In Johannesburg we have to do immigration to South Africa as normal, get our luggage and check in again for Munich.
 Quite awkward.
-At 6:45pm is boarding.
-Certainly not our last trip to Africa.

 Which Photoequipment for Zimbabwe, Namibia and Botswana?